MetLife Inc. (MET) Shares Down Despite Recent Market Volatility

-MetLife Inc. (NYSE: MET)’s stock price has decreased by -0.91 compared to its previous closing price of 70.33.
-Despite this, the company has seen a fall of -2.91% in its stock price over the last five trading days.
+MetLife Inc. (NYSE: MET)’s stock price has decreased by -4.19 compared to its previous closing price of 67.50.
+Despite this, the company has experienced a -6.80% fall in its stock price over the last five trading sessions.
 Barron’s reported on 11/06/22 that MetLife Stock Is Up 20% This Year—and Could Gain More

 Is It Worth Investing in MetLife Inc. (NYSE: MET) Right Now?